Economy of Gjilan: Trade

-Development of Banking System
+Development of banking system

 Banking system in the municipality of Gjilan is based on free market economy and private capital.
 Owners of private banks are mainly from abroad and they own about 96% stake, while 4% of the shares belong to the local capital.
 A few commercial banks began operating from the beginning: Kasabanka New Bank Of Kosovo, NLB, BpB Private Business Bank, Commerce Bank, Pro Credit Bank (formerly MEB), Raiffeisen Bank, National Commercial Bank, TEB Bank, followed by microfinance institutions and insurance companies.
 In addition to commercial banks and microfinance institutions in Gjilan, there are 8 functioning insurance companies which conduct financial activities and services, among which are the following companies: Dukagjini, Dardania, Kosova e re, Siguria, Sigal, UNIQA GRUP AUSTRIA, Insig dhe and Sigma.
 Insurance companies began operating in Gjilan since 2002.
 These companies have received their licenses from the BPK (Banking and Payment Authority of Kosovo) and operate under the rules in force.
 These insurance companies have their own products, which have defined and exercised their activities and operations.

 Craftsmanship

 Craft activity is usually exercised mainly in the urban centers.
 In the region of Anamorava, craftsmanship developed in main cities.
 In present-day Gjilan, the main urban center of the area, craftsmanship no longer has the role it had in past centuries, though it has transitioned into similar activities.
-Little is documented on the history of craftsmanship develoopment in Gjilan.
+Little is documented on the history of craftsmanship development in Gjilan.
 However, according to the scarce data, in 1914 there were three recorded jewelry stores.
 In Gjilan even today there are many shops of jewelry.
-Today, there are 33 stores of gold and jewelery in Gjilan.
+Today, there are 33 stores of gold and jewelry in Gjilan.